HMNZS Manawanui (2019): Loss

 On the evening of 5 October 2024 Manawanui ran aground around 1 nmi off Siumu, on the south coast of Upolu island, Samoa, whilst carrying out survey work of a reef in rough seas and high winds.
 Commander Yvonne Gray gave the order for everyone to abandon the ship.
 All 75 crew on board were evacuated by four of the vessel's life rafts and two rigid hull inflatable boats early on 6 October.
-Rescue efforts were managed by the New Zealand Rescue Coordination Centre and the Royal New Zealand Air Force deployed a P-8A Poseidon aircraft to assist.
-The evacuation began at 7:52 pm on 5 October.
+Rescue efforts were managed by the New Zealand Rescue Coordination Centre and the Royal New Zealand Air Force deployed a Boeing P-8A Poseidon aircraft to assist.
+The evacuation began at 7:52 p.m. on 5 October.
 Due to challenging weather conditions it took five hours for the lifeboats to reach the shore.
-One of the rescue boats flipped over during the journey and its occupants walked to shore on the reef.
-At 10:00 pm, the British cruise ship MS Queen Elizabeth and Danish cable-laying ship MS Lodbrog responding to the mayday arrived on scene to render aid.
+One of the rescue boats flipped over during the journey and its occupants walked to shore via the reef.
+At 10:00 p.m., the British cruise ship MS Queen Elizabeth and Danish cable-laying ship MS Lodbrog responding to the mayday arrived on scene to render aid.

-The vessel caught fire by 6:40 am on 6 October and capsized and sank by 9:00 am.
+The vessel caught fire by 6:40 a.m. on 6 October and capsized and sank by 9:00 a.m.
 At least 17 people were injured in the incident, many from cuts and abrasions from walking on the reef, and three received hospital treatment, including one for a dislocated shoulder.
 The crew and passengers, including seven scientists and four personnel from foreign militaries, were accommodated in Samoa before being flown to New Zealand.
 The RNZN was carrying out works to salvage the vessel and mitigate the environmental impact of the sinking.
 On 7 October local residents reported seeing and smelling oil near the wreck.
 The acting Samoan Prime Minister Tuala Iosefo Ponifasio said in a press statement, "HMNZS Manawanui is not recoverable and has sunk into the ocean."

 The vessel is the first New Zealand naval vessel to be unintentionally sunk since World War II and the first to be lost in peacetime.